Garvit1000/create-vite-shadcn-app/readme.md

 # create-shadcn-starter

 A CLI tool to quickly scaffold a React application with Vite, Tailwind CSS, and shadcn/ui components.
 Get started with a fully configured development environment in seconds.
+New updates included

 ## Features